- Our Faculty

 Additional language study may be required in relation to research needs.
 One language must be completed before the beginning of course work in the fall semester, and the faculty recommends that all language work be completed in summer sessions.
 All foreign language requirements must be completed before students begin the last twenty-four semester hours of course work.

-The purpose of the teaching colloquy is to help students 1) gain insights into the intellectual development of students; 2) learn practical approaches to classroom instruction; 3) receive exposure to modern theories of teaching and learning; and 4) receive assistance in preparing for the employment application process.
+The purpose of the teaching colloquy is to help students 1) gain insights into the intellectual development of students; 2) learn practical approaches to classroom instruction of REL 1310 and 1350; 3) receive exposure to modern theories of teaching and learning.

-Graduate Ph.D. students may receive the opportunity to teach courses within the religion department.
+Graduate Ph.D. students normally receive the opportunity to teach courses within the religion department.
 Students wishing to teach must meet the following requirements:

 The final stage in the doctoral work is the satisfactory completion of a dissertation in accordance with guidelines provided by the Department and by the Graduate School.